connext/indra/docs/background/introduction.md

 ## Status

-V2.0 of Connext is *live* on the Ethereum mainnet.
+V2 of Connext is *live* on the Ethereum mainnet and on testnet on other EVM based blockchains.

-V2.0 features a single node system - currently hosted by Connext - over which transactions are routed.
-Any [Connext client](../userDocumentation/clientAPI.md) can connect to this node.
-In Connext, users' funds annd transactions are noncustodial - the node never holds your value *at all*.
-Because Connext is centralized, however, it is currently possible for the node to be shut down or transactions censored, which would mean that users would need to withdraw funds onto the base blockchain.
-For a detailed overview of the trust assumptions and limitations that exist at present, please read [System Limitations](../userDocumentation/limitations.md).
+V2 features a single node hub-and-spoke system over which transactions are routed.
+Anyone can run a Connext node as a service provider to connect users to each other.
+[Connext clients](../user/clientAPI.md) open channels to this node and can then make commitments to any other client connected to the same node.
+In Connext, users' funds annd transactions are entirely noncustodial - the node never holds your value *at all*.

+Note that this iteration of Connext is not censorship resistant.
+It is currently possible for a node to block a user's commitments to other users, thereby stopping the user from making instant/offchain transfers.
+Even if this were to happen, users are *always* able to withdraw their funds to any account or wallet on the base blockchain.
+For a detailed overview of the trust assumptions and limitations that exist at present, please read [System Limitations](../user/limitations.md).

-V2.x of Connext will feature routing state updates between nodes and the ability for anyone to connect their own node to the Connext Network.
-When V2.x is released, we intend to shut down the Connext-hosted node.
+The next major iteration of Connext will feature routing state updates between nodes, allowing clients to connect to many nodes concurrently, and the ability for anyone to connect their own node to the Connext Network.